sterpe/girls-und-panzer/CHRISTIAN_SYMBOLISM.md

 fishing village on the Sea of Galilee.
 Hence Christ and his disciples often travel by boat to points along the Galilean Sea.

-The girls of Ooari Girls Academy also travel by \`schoolship' for reasons that are somewhat inexplicable.
+The girls of Ōarai Girls Academy also travel by \`schoolship' for reasons that are somewhat inexplicable.